thm-projects/arsnova.click-v2/README.md

 #### Run (DEV deployment)

 ###### Backend
-Head over to the arsnova-click-v2-backend repo and enter `npm start`
+In the arsnova-click-v2-backend repo enter `npm build:DEV`.

-To generate the theme preview screenshots send the following request to the backend: __GET /api/v1/themes/generateThemePreview__

 ###### Frontend
-Go to the arsnova-click-v2-frontend repo and enter `npm start`
+Go to the arsnova-click-v2-frontend repo and enter `npm start:DEV`

 ---
 #### Build (LIVE deployment)

 ###### Backend
-Head over to the arsnova-click-v2-backend repo and enter `npm run prod`
+Head over to the arsnova-click-v2-backend repo and enter `npm run build:PROD`

 ###### Frontend
-Go to the arsnova-click-v2-frontend repo and enter `npm run prod` To test the live build enter `npm run prod-test`.
+Go to the arsnova-click-v2-frontend repo and enter `npm run build:PROD` To test the live build enter `npm run prod-test`.
 This will build the regular production bundle and startup a simple http-server which will serve the files.

 Note that the build time can take up to ~1 minute